Have you heard of Old Town San Diego?

 Old Town Los Posadas (celebration of the journey of Mary and Joseph from Nazareth to Bethlehem)

 This celebration is from December 16-24 to honor Mary and Joseph’s journey to deliver the baby Jesus.
-There are many decorations.
+Decorations area everywhere!
 There is a piñata after the processional.

 Things to Do in Old Town San Diego - Tours